Factbox: Rising Syrian death toll, refugee wave

-Here is a look at the rising human cost of Syria's civil war as U.N. chief Ban Ki-moon announced on Wednesday that international donors had pledged more than $1.5 billion to aid displaced Syrians, meeting a U.N. target.
+Here is a look at the rising human cost of Syria's civil war:

 DEATH TOLL IN SYRIA